IgniteUI/help-topics/topics/02_Controls/igPivotDataSelector/02_Adding/00_igPivotDataSelector_Adding_to_HTML_Page.md

 					<li>Load the required resources manually.
 You need to use the dependencies listed in the table below.</li>
 				</ul>

-				The following table lists the Ignite UI library dependences related to the `igPivotDataSelector` control.
+				The following table lists the %%ProductName%% library dependences related to the `igPivotDataSelector` control.
 These resources need to be referred to explicitly if you chose to load resources manually (i.e. not to use `igLoader`).

 				<table cellspacing="0" cellpadding="0" class="table table-bordered">
 					<tbody>